marigold-dev/training-nft-4/solution/app/src/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account _(or one of the administrators you set on the smart contract earlier)_.
-You are redirected to the Administration/mint page as there is no NFT minted yet
+1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
+You are redirected to the Administration/mint page as there is no minted NFT yet
-2. Create an asset, for example :
+2. Create an asset, for example:

 - `name`: Saint Emilion - Franc la Rose
 - `symbol`: SEMIL